mgndolan/mgndolan/README.md

 - 🔭 I’m currently working on a biology-inspired RPG game
 - 🌱 I’m currently learning React, Unity, & .NET
 - 💬 Ask me about anything!
-I love to learn and meet new people
+I especially love to discuss multidisciplinary backgrounds/approaches to problem solving
 - 😄 Pronouns: She/Her
 - ⚡ Fun fact: If you see me wearing headphones, I am probably listening to LoFi 🎵 My favorite season is fall 🍁 and I am currently learning to play the ukulele